garethcheyne/PCF-FluentUi-AutoComplete-Boilerplate/README.md

 ## ToDo List
 - [x] Fix issue with multipul re-draws
-- [ ] Fix issue with clear function, works but need to hit twice.
+- [x] Fix issue with clear function, works but need to hit twice.
 - [ ] Fix CSS for animated underline (anyone one know how to do this let me know, not a css expert.)

 ---

 ## Change Log
+- 14/04/23 - Added loading spinner to search results, this will show your user if the component is still awaiting on the API to respond.
 - 14/04/23 - Rearranged control and placed suggestion inside the affect hos on the debounceValue change.
 Also fixed issue with wiping values.
 - 11/04/23 - Added useHocks-ts lib to project.
 [Link](https://www.npmjs.com/package/usehooks-ts)
 - 06/04/23 - Added a debounce feature to limit api calls while typing.
 NB I have probably over complicated this.